 I am especially interested in projects of this ilk.

 Why don’t more people work in the gift?

 Frankly it’s a little frightening to place oneself and one’s family at the mercy of the generosity of humanity.
 Wealth today is as concentrated as it gets, which indicates that generosity is at an all-time low.
 And it may get worse before it gets better.

 At this point in ourstory (it’s not just history anymore), working in the gift is pretty uncertain.
 Capitalism and industry systematically convert nature into numbers, gifts into commodities.
 Working in the gift goes against the grain to return us to where we began.

-As a visionary and a creative working on the razor’s edge of social good and information technology, I cannot predict the impact of my work, nor do I have anyone to price against.
-That’s why I went into business, now Easeness, for myself in the first place: to fully embody the Fool that comes to me so naturally, to offer that unknown multiplier to those who are on the verge of a breakthrough, to perform a service only I can afford or manage to offer.
+As a visionary creative working on the razor’s edge of compassionate technology, I cannot predict the impact of my work, nor do I have anyone to against whom to price.
+That’s why I went into Easeness for myself in the first place: to fully embody the Fool that dances rapturously within me, everywhere offering division by zero to those on the verge of a breakthrough, performing a service only I can afford or manage to offer.